florianorpeliere/grunt-webdriver-jasmine/README.md

 All options get passed into the WebdriverJS `remote` function.
 So this is the place where you can define your driver instance.
 You'll find more informations about all WebdriverJS options [here](https://github.com/camme/webdriverjs/#options).
 You can overwrite these options in any target.
-Also you have to define all Jasmine options inside jasmineOptions parameter.
-The following are supported:
+Additionally you can define several task and jasmine options.The following are supported:

 #### task specific options